Brisbane Broncos

 The Brisbane Broncos are an Australian professional rugby league football club based in Red Hill, a suburb of Brisbane, Queensland.
-Founded in April 1988, the Broncos compete in the National Rugby League (NRL) and play their home games at Suncorp Stadium in nearby Milton.
+Founded in April 1987, the Broncos compete in the National Rugby League (NRL) and play their home games at Lang Park in nearby Milton.

 The club has won seven premierships, including two New South Wales Rugby League premierships, a Super League premiership and four NRL premierships.
-The Broncos have also won two World Club Challenges, and four minor premierships in multiple competitions.
-In 2024, it reportedly had more members than any other NRL club with 53,672.
+The Broncos have also won two World Club Challenges and four minor premierships in multiple competitions.
+In 2024 it reportedly had more members than any other NRL club with 53,672.

 The club was founded in April 1987 as part of the Winfield Cup's national expansion, becoming, along with the Gold Coast-Tweed Giants, one of Queensland's first two participants in the New South Wales Rugby League premiership.
 The Broncos later became the dominant force in the competition before playing a significant role in the Super League War of the mid-1990s, then continuing to compete successfully in the newly created National Rugby League competition.
 Trading as Brisbane Broncos Limited, it is the only publicly listed sports club on the Australian Securities Exchange.

 In 2024, the Brisbane Broncos rugby league club had over 1 million fans.
 They are currently the reigning premiers, having won their seventh premiership in the 2025 NRL season.